TylorS/typed/apps/website/content/guides/streaming-framework-integrations.md

 order: 4.2
 ---

-**Typed supports third-party streaming SSR out of the box.** React and Vue forward their HTML chunks directly into Typed's render stream.
+React and Vue can forward HTML chunks into Typed before their complete output is ready.
+Other integration directions collect the embedded component's body first; the table identifies each boundary.

 ## Streaming support by direction